Jeff-Zhu/connect/README.md

 ```

 ### Install Android App
 Install the Android APK onto your robot, see [instructions](https://github.com/robotemi/sdk/wiki/Installing-and-Uninstalling-temi-Applications) for details.
 The application is called `Connect`.
 The Android app is available under [releases](https://github.com/ray-hrst/jitsi-temi/releases).
+A beta release with position message is here in [a beta branch](https://github.com/Jeff-Zhu/connect/releases).

 To build from source, clone the repository:
 ```